dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 It is important to bear in mind that all container names must be unique.
 Think of the container name as the file name.
 Also, the container IDs are used by SimpleDBM to identify each container uniqely.
-Therefore these IDs must also be unique.
+As explained before, SimpleDBM internally uses a special container with ID=0.
+Any tables and indexes you create must have container IDs >= 1, and you must ensure that these are unique.

 Isolation Modes
 ===============